Valerieqwq/Homepage/content/authors/admin/_index.md

 - Visitors
 ---

-Welcome to my page!
-I am Zhihao Zheng (郑治豪) and go by Vincent.
-I am a Master researcher in Transportation at Central South University, China since 2017.
-I work with Professor Pu Wang in transportation big data analysis.
-I was experienced with leading research teams during my undergraduate years and my teams had received multiple nationwide accomplishments.
-I currently serve as a reviewer for the journal **_IEEE Transactions on Intelligent Transportation Systems_**.
+I am a Master researcher in TransData Lab at Central South University, China since 2017, supervised by Professor [Pu Wang](https://scholar.google.com/citations?user=AyNpEX4AAAAJ&hl=en).
+My research focuses on urban data analytics.
+Before joining TransData Lab, I completed my BSc in Transportation with the highest honor at Central South University.
+During my BSc, I led student teams working on several research projects and received multiple nationwide accomplishments.
+I currently serve as a reviewer for IEEE Intelligent Transportation Systems Society Conference and  IEEE Transactions on Intelligent Transportation Systems.

-I have always told myself to solve problems discovered from life experience, which is also my research motto.
-I hope one day my research can contribute to the well-being of our community.
-I also enjoy sharing my research with people, so please feel free to get in touch!
+I have always told myself to solve problems discovered from life experience, which I think is the real value of scientific research.
+I hope one day my research will contribute to the well-being of our community.
+I also enjoy sharing discussing my research with fellow researchers, so please feel free to get in touch!